 A search engine optimisation best practice is to focus on long-tail keywords (phrases of 3-5 words moderately searched for) as opposed to head keywords.
 To carry out this best practice successfully, blogging is recommended.
 In writing blog entries, companies can make specific long-tail keywords and its variations the focus, making it easier for search engines websites to pick up the usage of those words when they “crawl” your site.
 As an example, a long tail keyword for Keen to Design could be “custom wordpress website design services” among many others.
 In writing a blog focusing on this long-tail keyword and including its variations, we will increase our chances of ranking higher on search engines at no extra cost.
 The only cost is time to write the blog, but that pays for itself as blogs have an infinite lifespan.
 That is the beauty and convenience of blogs; they never stop working for you.

 Trends suggest that blogging will grow exponentially.
 More companies will catch on that blogging is extremely beneficial for their business.
-As a component of the social media program, we at Thomas have created blogging services that make it easy for your company to start ranking on search engines, become an industry thought leaders, and increase lead generation.
+As a component of the social media program, we at Keen to Design have created blogging services that make it easy for your company to start ranking on search engines, become an industry thought leaders, and increase lead generation.